ibm-cloud-docs/watson-assistant/backup-data.md

 1. Create the following configuration files and store them in the same backup directory:

     - `resourceController.yaml` (prior to Version 5.2.1): The Resource Controller file keeps a list of all provisioned instances.
-See [Creating the resourceController.yaml file (prior to Version 5.2.1)](#backup-resource-controller-yaml-521).
+See [Creating the resourceController.yaml file (prior to Version 5.2.1)](#creating-the-resourcecontrolleryaml-file-prior-to-version-521).

     - `resourceController.yaml` (For Version 5.2.1 and later): The Resource Controller file keeps a list of all provisioned instances.
-See [Creating the resourceController.yaml file (Version 5.2.1 and later)](#backup-resource-controller-yaml-post-521).
+See [Creating the resourceController.yaml file (Version 5.2.1 and later)](#creating-the-resourcecontrolleryaml-file-version-521-and-later)

     - `postgres.yaml`: The {{site.data.keyword.postgresql}} file lists details for the target {{site.data.keyword.postgresql}} pods.
-See [Creating the postgres.yaml file](#backup-postgres-yaml).
+See [Creating the postgres.yaml file](#creating-the-postgresyaml-file).

 1. Get the secret: